What are the symptoms of colic and how does it differ from normal crying behaviour? And what can I do to help my baby?

 What helps with colic?

-With colic, it often seems that nothing and no one seems to give the baby relief.
+With regulatory disorders, it often seems that nothing and no one seems to give the baby relief.
 Holding, coaxing and stroking may help a little.
 Try to hold the baby in such a way that its abdominal muscles relax, e.g. over your shoulder with the head slightly hanging and the legs moving freely, the back should be rounded.
 The “tiger in the tree” hold is also a proven method: for this, support your baby by lying them along one of your arms facing downwards with the head by your elbow, support the baby’s head with your hand and hold the baby close to your body.
 Maintain regular breastfeeding times, i.e. a feeding every three hours, can help to prevent symptoms occurring.
 The reason for that is that breast milk needs about this time frame until it is completely digested.
 Every fresh sip added to the unfinished fermentation process can trigger discomfort.
 The atmosphere during breastfeeding is also very important.
 Make sure the environment is calm and relaxed, because too much stress leads to irregular breathing when drinking and to more gulping of air.
 Fennel tea is also said to help bloating.

 If you notice that your baby is in pain, try to comfort them.
 Many babies also benefit from a gentle tummy massage.
 The mother’s warm hands or a hot water bottle can help to calm the baby down a little.
 Avoiding foods that cause the mother to experience digestive problems may also help to relieve baby’s bloating.
 If you, as a breastfeeding mother, get bloated, for example after drinking cow’s milk or eating products with yeast, then there is a very high probability that the newborn baby will react similarly.
 Moreover, taking special probiotics can prevent colic, as a recent study showed.